 Over 99% of total members are receiving benefits.
-At December 31, 2021, there were 1,547 receiving a pension and 7 active members.
+At December 31, 2022, there were 1,503 members and spouses receiving a pension and two active members.

 Included in the Plan's active membership are SaskPower employees, as well as employees of SaskEnergy and other corporations that have been designated institutions by the Lieutenant Governor in Council.
 Effective June 28, 2001, these institutions were required to make contributions at a rate recommended by the Plan actuary.